Hi, I’m Beth Erlander

 Back in 2012, my life partner crashed his mountain bike, broke his neck and was thrust into a life of quadriplegia or paralysis from the chest down.
 Our life as we knew it stopped and we had to navigate so much.
 At some point along the way, I heard a voice that said-“Pay attention, this will come in handy some day.”

-I’m steeped in these professional and other traditions to serve you:
+I’m steeped in these healing modalities to serve you:

-I used to call myself the Grief Freak because I became obsessed about researching everything I could about grief after my own loss.
+I used to call myself the Grief Freak because I was obsessed about researching everything I could about grief after my own loss.
 “Freak” to me meant someone who is passionate about something and for me that something was grief because I was in it and couldn’t get out of it.
 I had to surrender to it and befriend it.
+Eventually I came to realize that the word “freak” wasn’t the best name to describe what I do.
+The word freak has many meanings, and it’s not my job to change the way you view that word.
+Rather, my job is to change how you view grief.
+Grief is medicine.
+So I decided to be the Grief Friend instead.
+Yet I will always be that Grief Freak, because to be honest, grief can make you feel like you’re in a weird upside-down world.

-Lastly, if you want to know my full professional history and other life learnings you can view it on my curriculum vitae here.
+So my friend, welcome, and again, I’m so sorry you’re here.
+In one way or another we’ll all end up in this grief club.
+Unfortunately in today’s world more people will find themselves with this unwanted club membership.
+Lastly, if you want to know my full professional history and other life learnings you can view it here: curriculum vitae here.

 I humbly bow to you,